Ratnavel Pandian: Political career

+Legal career

-As an Advocate
+As Advocate

 In the early days Mr. Ratnavel Pandian, took his apprenticeship with Mr. K. Narayanasamy, Senior Advocate.
 After Mr. K. Narayanasamy Mudaliar became a Judge of the Madras High Court, Mr. Pandian worked as a Junior Advocate with Mr. Cellapandian and with Mr. Rajagopala Iyer.
-After seventeen years as a lawyer, he was appointed the Attorney General of the Chennai High Court in the Year 1971.
+After 17 years as a lawyer, he was appointed the Attorney General of the Madras High Court in 1971.
+Vaiko, the future general secretary of the Marumalarchi Dravida Munnetra Kazhagam (MDMK), was one of his junior lawyers.

-As a High Court Judge
+As High Court Judge

 Mr. Ratnavel Pandian was elevated as a Judge of the Madras High Court in 1974.

-Statue of Manu Neethi Chola

 The statue of Manu Neethi or Samaneethi Cholan was erected by Justice Ratnavel Pandian at the Madras High Court premises.
 (The statue of Samaneethi Cholan, who executed his son and sentenced him to death for causing the death of a calf for which the cow had sought justice.)

-As a Supreme Court Judge
+As Supreme Court Judge

 On December 14, 1988, he was appointed a Judge of the Supreme Court of India.
 On March 12, 1994, he retired from his service as the Judge of the Supreme Court of India.

+Post-retirement

+After his retirement in 1994, he served as the Chairman of the 5th Pay Commission of India and submitted his final report in April 1997.

-Life Time Achievement Award
+Award

 Madras Bar Association had given "Life Time Achievement Award" to Justice S. Ratnavel Pandian.
-It was presented by Mr. Justice Sathish K. Agnihotri Acting Chief Justice, Madras High Court on June 21, 2014.
+It was presented by Mr. Justice Sathish K. Agnihotri Acting Chief Justice, Madras High Court on 21 June 2014.

+Death

+Pandian died on 28 February 2018 due to cardiac arrest at his residence in Anna Nagar locality of Chennai, two weeks before his 89th birthday.

+Family

+He is survived by five sons and a daughter.
+His son Ratnavel Pandian Subbaiah, is a sitting judge of the Madras High Court.